“THE GREATEST WEAPON AGAINST STRESS IS OUR ABILITY TO CHOOSE ONE THOUGHT OVER ANOTHER”

 I find the winter the most stressful time of the year.
-Holidays, holiday parties and events.
-Gift shopping, writing greeting cards, snow, ice and more ice!
-What should be a relaxing fun season spending quality time with family and friends and snuggling in on snow days for Netflix marathons, instead turns into something I lose sleep over.
-I spend way too much time agonizing over how I’m going to get everything I need done completed on time.
+Holidays, parties, and events.
+Gift shopping, writing greeting cards, snow, ice, and more ice!
+What should be a relaxing fun season spending quality time with family and friends instead turns into a sort of controlled chaos that I lose sleep over.
+I spend way too much time agonizing over how I’m going to get everything done on time.
 I worry if I chose the right gifts or if I forgot anyone.
 I obsess on travel details and party menus and what I’m going to wear.
-When did I become such a worry wart?
-What happened to that girl who use to pull off four or five Christmas parties within a week or so without batting an eyelash?
-Okay, I know what happened: Multiple Sclerosis, Fibromyalgia, Migraines, chronic pain etc. My body is clearly trying to tell me something; slow down!!
+When did I become such a worrywart?
+What happened to that girl who used to pull off four or five Christmas parties within a week or so without batting an eyelash?
+Okay, I know what happened; chronic illness, but I don’t have time for that.
+My exhausted body is clearly trying to tell me to slow down!!
 Stress takes a huge toll on a person but most of us aren’t even aware of the constant pressure we put on ourselves and the effect on our body and brain.

-I admit, I used to be one of those people who internally rolled my eyes when people said they were stressed out.
+I admit I used to be one of those people who internally rolled my eyes when people said they were stressed out.
 I didn’t get it.
 My personality is to take the hits and keep on going.
 Then one day I realized I couldn’t physically function.
 Everyone experiences stress but as anyone with Multiple Sclerosis soon discovers, experiencing stress with MS is completely different.
 You get hit with crushing fatigue.
 It’s literally hard to get out of bed.
 Your body does not want to do what you want it to do and you can’t even think about the day ahead.
-It feels like perpetual jet lag.
-You can’t think.
-You can’t concentrate.
-No coordination.
+In fact, It’s hard to think at all and the coordination of the body just goes.
 Why is that?